 Vitamin C and AHAs/BHAs

 Vitamin C is a mild acid.
-When combined with stronger acids like glycolic, lactic, or salicylic acid, it can may not work as well together and can feel irritating for some people.
+When combined with potent ingredients like glycolic, lactic, or salicylic acid, it may not work as well together and can feel irritating for some people.

 Why It’s Best to Use These Ingredients Separately

-- Layering multiple acids can lower the skin’s pH too much, may cause discomfort.
+- Layering multiple acids can lower the skin’s pH too much, which may cause discomfort.

 - They can cancel each other out depending on formulation and pH, reducing the benefits of both.